Intercourse, Lies, and Passionola – Cocktail Wonk

 Southern Consolation commercial, LIFE Journal 1942

-Whereas we could not definitively know when passionola was first offered as a business product, we do know the title was trademarked within the US in 1943:
+Whereas we might not definitively know when passionola was first offered as a industrial product, we do know the identify was trademarked within the US in 1943:

 Passionola Commercial, 1943